-33. Under regulation 93 an eligible part-time student qualifies for DSAs to assist with the additional expenditure that the student is obliged to incur to undertake (i.e. to attend or study by distance learning) their designated part-time course because of their disability.
+37. Under regulations 88 (2017) and 63 (2018), an eligible part-time student qualifies for DSAs to assist with the additional expenditure that the student is obliged to incur to undertake to attend or study by distance learning) their designated part-time course because of their disability.
 Students undertaking a part-time course with the Open University (OU), which they commenced prior to 1 September 2014, should continue to apply for DSAs from the OU.
 This includes students who started an 'end-on' course in AY 14/15 and students who transferred from a previous PT course which they started at the OU before 1 September 2014 to another PT course at the OU.
-The part-time

-DSAs policy closely follows that for full-time students.
-However there are, necessarily, some differences and these are explained below.
+The part-time DSAs policy closely follows that for full-time students.
+However, there are, necessarily, some differences and these are explained below.